Precision Point - How to use your MS Dynamics 365 Data

 We have all been there, right?

-You may even have dedicated analysts across the organisation whose sole job it is to compile reports day in, day out.
+You may even have dedicated analysts across the organisation whose sole job it is to compile reports day in, and day out.
 It’s not uncommon in the business intelligence world to see a company have multiple staff working on a report for a week or more every month in order to deliver a single key metric.

 This is the old-world way of working and whilst it may ‘work’, wouldn’t time for all of these staff be better utilised by them taking actions based on data rather than searching for it, or worrying about whether it is correct – After all, isn’t the point of information to put you in a better position to make decisions, not to spend your time perpetually searching for it?